Daily Probiotic Supplements: When They Help, When They Don’t, and What Matters Most

 Answering this question is essential for digestive wellness, long-term gut health, and selecting high-quality probiotics that genuinely support the microbiome.

 Not always.
-Daily probiotics are most useful when gut barrier integrity, microbial diversity, or immune signaling is compromised (Nature Reviews Gastroenterology & Hepatology, Hill et al., 2014).
+Daily probiotics are most useful when gut barrier integrity, microbial diversity, or immune signaling is compromised, including contexts people sometimes explore under broader topics like leaky gut and microbiome support.

 For most people, yes — when the formulation is strain-specific, evidence-based, and appropriate for daily use (Cell, Zmora et al., 2018).